cotodevel/toolchaingenericds/README.md

   to "custom".
 Then open the processor folder: /arm7 or /arm9 depending on the above SOURCE_MAKEFILE setting, open the Makefile inside it, and change CPU processor flags at CC_ASFLAGS between:
   -Os, -O1, -Ofast, -O2, then save Makefile, clean TGDS project and rebuild it again, until you have a working TGDS Project again.
 Repeat these steps to ensure compatibility in NTR and TWL modes!

+GDB Stub availability:
+- GDB stub exists by default on TGDS binaries.
+After an Exception occurs, if you press (A), you'll be able to open a GDB session using GCC's GDB debugger for ARM devices.

 ---------------------------------------------
 License guidelines: